Advanced Avalanche Course:

 A course for professionals and committed skiers with many years experience of off piste skiing, who would like to develop and formalise their understanding of the snowpack and avalanche awareness.

 The objective of the course is to give the participant an in depth knowledge of snow structure, the process of change within it and, through field experience, develop recognition of snow pack stability and therefore confidence in ascertaining potential avalanche risk.
 After taking part in the week you should be more confident about travelling in the winter mountains, understanding what avalanche hazard terrain is and make more informed decisions regarding route choice and avoidance of threatened areas.

 The course is formatted to an internationally recognised standard and has been and adapted to the European Alpine Environment.

 The course is intensive and rewarding; it has been attended by International Mountain Guides, ski patrollers, ski instructors, ski operators, ski film cameramen and enthusiastic and committed recreational skiers with a passion for travelling in the winter mountains and who wish to learn more.

 The days start at approx 8.45am with lectures, followed by activities on the mountain on ski.
 Returning in the afternoon, we will summarise our field activities and continue with a lecture prior to finishing generally around 6 p.m.

 The subjects covered during the 5 days will include:

 - Considering human and other factors in the process of decision making.

-- Snow crystal types, how they develop and effect snowpack stability in a landscape.
+- Snow crystal/grain types, how they develop and effect snowpack stability in a landscape.

 - Avalanche types and how they are triggered.